Ruth Foundation for the Arts (RDK Foundation)

 Governance and Leadership

-Executive Director: Karen Patterson brings over 15 years of museum and curatorial experience, most recently as Director of Exhibitions at The Fabric Workshop and Museum and Senior Curator at John Michael Kohler Arts Center.
+Executive Director: Karen Patterson brings over 15 years of museum and curatorial experience, most recently as Director of Exhibitions at The Fabric Workshop and Museum and Senior Curator at John Michael Kohler Arts Centre.

 Board of Trustees: Composed of Ruth DeYoung Kohler II's friends and advisors, including Susan Flader (childhood friend)